cedarproject/cedarserver/README.md

 * GraphicsMagick or ImageMagick
 * LibreOffice (optional, for importing Impress and PowerPoint presentations)

+After installing the above and downloading Cedar, initialize the common settings submodule with the commands:

+    git submodule init
+    git submodule update

-After installing the above and downloading Cedar, then simply run command `meteor` in Cedar's directory.
+Then, simply run command `meteor` in Cedar's directory.
 On first start, Meteor will download and install multiple packages, this will take some time.
 Once Meteor starts the application, open a browser to http://localhost:3000/.

 About Cedar
 ===========